What is EMDR?

 The uniqueness of EMDR therapy is attributed to its ability to resolve trauma distress without needing the client to speak much about his or her dreadful past.
 EMDR can therefore be the first choice of psychotherapy for reticent individuals.

-Psychological conditions for which EMDR can be of great help includes,
+Psychological conditions for which EMDR can be of great help include,

-EMDR is undoubtedly the most effective form of psychotherapy for trauma-related stress disorders, but it is also important to look for some of the short-term side effects of EMDR.
+EMDR is undoubtedly the most effective form of psychotherapy for trauma-related stress disorders, but it is also essential to look for some of the short-term side effects of EMDR.

-Once you are introduced to the interminable benefits of EMDR therapy, you must know a few other facts before booking an appointment with your psychotherapist.
+Once you are introduced to the lasting benefits of EMDR therapy, you must know a few other facts before booking an appointment with your psychotherapist.
 [14]

-- One session is not enough.
+1. More than one session is needed.
 You will have to take several sessions in order to come out stress-free.

-- Initially, the EMDR therapy can be immensely triggering to some emotionally vulnerable individuals.
-However, the awareness of its long-term benefits make it easier to endure the temporary discomfort.
+2. Initially, EMDR therapy can be immensely triggering to some emotionally vulnerable individuals.
+However, the awareness of its long-term benefits makes it easier to endure the temporary discomfort.

-- Sometimes an unexpected emotional response may arise during an EMDR session as a result of unresolved memories.
+4. An unexpected emotional response may arise during an EMDR session due to unresolved memories.

 Why EMDR should not be self-administered